 2. signs of lymphadenitis;

-2. increased blood flow in regional l / nodes;
+2. increased blood flow in regional lymph nodes;

 3. cystic transformation.

 Important!
-Even if nothing bothers you, it is important to have regular check-ups.
-The medical instruction recommends checking the functioning of the thyroid gland once a year.
-This is especially true for women over 35, whose risk of developing endocrine pathology is much higher than that of men.
+Even if nothing bothers you, it is important to undergo regular preventive examinations.
+Medical instructions recommends checking your thyroid function once a year.
+This is especially true for women over 35, who are at risk of developing endocrine pathology much higher than that of men.

-In what cases is an ultrasound of the thyroid gland prescribed?
+In what cases is ultrasound of the thyroid gland prescribed?

-The proportion of people who are observed different reaches 1/5 of the entire adult population.
-Some areas of the Earth have an even greater percentage of patients - more than ½.
+The proportion of people with various symptoms reaches 1/5 of the entire adult population.
+Certain regions of the Earth have an even greater percentage of patients - more than ½.

-Such a massive defeat of people with diseases of glandula thyreoidea is caused by the following factors:
+Such massive damage to people by diseases of glandula thyreoidea is caused by the following factors:

 • injuries;